lampe-games/godot-open-rts/README.md

 ## Godot compatibility

-This project is compatible with Godot `4.2`.
+This project is compatible with Godot `4.3`.

+ - support for Godot `4.2` is available on `godot-4.2-support` branch.
  - support for Godot `4.1` is available on `godot-4.1-support` branch.
  - support for Godot `4.0` is available on `godot-4.0-support` branch.